jdevfullstack-tutorials/learn-C/007_structures/README.md

 can be accessed easily.
 In general, **data structure** is data that can be accessed piece by piece.
-For example, an XML file is considered semi-structured, for elements can be parsed but from top to bottom while a database is a structured data, for pieces of information can be accessed randomly without parsing the entire database.
+For example, an XML file is considered semi-structured, for elements can be parsed but from top to bottom while a database file is a structured data, for pieces of information can be accessed randomly without parsing the entire database.